 The eco-degradation of the planet is a plague which dramatically and increasingly afflicts the world today.
 It is at the very centre of contemporary political and intellectual debate, creative writing and environmental concerns, all inextricably intertwined with questions of rights and identity.
 It can be seen as a fil rouge running across many Anglophone literary texts throughout the centuries.
 In our belief in the power of the creative word to promote social change by encouraging mutual understanding and respect for the Other and for the environment, we welcome papers on eco-sustainable narratives from all Anglophone areas and historical periods.

 - space, place and the identity question;

 - the imagination of place (and the reinvention of an eco-sustainable world);

 - nature and culture;

 - ethics of relation between humans and animals;

 - environment (in)balance of power in the globalized world;

 - ecological concerns in local and glocal contexts;

 - literature and environmental studies;

-Contributions should focus on these areas of interest and conform to any of the three main sections of the journal: articles, book reviews and creative writing.
-Le Simplegadi follows a multilingual policy and contributes to linguistic diversity; articles in languages other than English are therefore welcome.
+We therefore welcome submissions focusing on these areas of interest.
+Contributions should conform to any of the four main sections of the journal: articles, interviews, book reviews and creative writing.
+Le Simplegadi follows a multilingual policy and promotes linguistic and pluricultural diversity; contributions in languages other than English are therefore welcome.